AfifaKhaled/Two-Independent-Teachers-are-Better-Role-Model/README.md

 ###   Programming language

-The code has been written in Python (3.6.15) and requires Tensorflow You should also have installed scipy
+The code has been written in Python (3.6.15) and requires Tensorflow You should also have installed scipy tensorflow numpy
 The code required  to load images in Nifti formats.
 And  you should install nibabel

 ### Some results from our paper